 Barbados horses swimming at the beach…

-Get to Pebbles Beach in front of the Barbados Cruising Club at first light.
-The grooms are usually happy to chat to tourists and pose with the horses for a picture – just ask!.
+To see the horses swimming. go to Pebbles Beach near Barbados Cruising Club from dawn.
+The grooms are happy to chat and pose with horses for a picture, Just ask!

 Watch the horses on the track for free

 After you’ve watched the Barbados horses swimming in the sea, you can see them at work.
 There’s a race meeting every couple of weeks at the Garrison Savannah.

 The atmosphere inside the stadium is fantastic and there’s plenty of hustle and bustle and a chance to back a winner.